saymrwulf/uhd/notes.md

-2015-01-12T02:01:00 - Implementing approach from a new paper read last night (uhd) 2015-01-12T01:46:00 - Late-night bugfix on financial RL environment (uhd) 2015-01-12T23:43:00 - Implementing approach from a new paper read last night (uhd)
+2015-01-12T02:01:00 - Implementing approach from a new paper read last night (uhd) 2015-01-12T01:46:00 - Late-night bugfix on financial RL environment (uhd) 2015-01-12T23:43:00 - Implementing approach from a new paper read last night (uhd) 2015-02-20T19:55:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)